rdarder/cards/04-assembling-army.md

 We're going to use our trusty `table` tool in a new way.
 Instead of using named keys like `name = "..."`, we're just going to put our finished card-tables into a list, separated by commas.
 Think of it like putting your individual cards into a deck box.

-First, we define our individual cards, just like in [Crafting the card's soul](#crafting-the-cards-soul)
+First, we define our individual cards, just like in the previous unit:

 ```lua
 local goblin = { name = "Goblin Grunt", life = 5, speed = 3, attack = 2 }